trailofbits/testing-handbook/content/docs/formal-verification/tamarin/00-basic-concepts.md

 ## Tamarin basic concepts

 Tamarin models can be specified either using [multiset](https://en.wikipedia.org/wiki/Multiset) rewrite rules, or using a process calculus based on a variant of the applied pi-calculus.
-Protocol properties are specified using a fragment of temporal logic.
-This means that we can express properties of terms at given points in time.
 The global protocol state is given by a multiset of facts that is expanded and updated as the protocol progresses.
 Here, a fact is essentially a statement about a set of terms.
-For example, "`Alice` has registered the public key `pk` with the server", or "the attacker has learned the private key `sk`".
+For example, _`Alice` has registered the public key `pk` with the server_, or _The attacker has learned the private key `sk`_.
+Protocol properties are expressed as properties of the set of possible executions of the protocol, and are specified using a decidable fragment of temporal logic.
+(This means that we can express properties of terms at different points in time.)

 ### Variables and sorts